Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 But does popularity really speak for quality?
 Of course, nothing is ever perfect.

-Here are some of the problems that have been sent in regarding the Vortex Venom.
+Here are some of the Vortex Venom problems that have been sent in that you must be aware of.

 About Vortex Optics